wirginiaromanowska/Notes_On_Things/Nuke.md

   - change UV channels to V (or whatever the name of the motion vector image plane is)
   - adjust motion amount
  - applied after depth works fine
+ ## 6. Rendering out sequence of exr images
+ - use Write node
+ - file sequences need to have name like Jenga%03d.exr to be able to write more than one image